 Caremark’s Value Formulary imposes both prior authorization and/or quantity limits on the majority of pharmacologic treatments for opioid addiction and overdose.

 This Value formulary (like Caremark’s other commercial offerings) excludes an array of nonopioid pain relief options including: topical lidocaine, choline magnesium trisalicylate, salsalate, indomethacin, celecoxib, and meclofenamate.

-Caremark’s Medicare PDP formularies have no prior authorization requirements for opioids except fentanyl-related products, and no step therapies for any opioids.
-As with Caremark’s other formularies, they impose dosage and quantity limits but these exceed the CDC Guideline’s recommendations for MME per day.
-For example, Caremark sets a 360 tabs/30 day limit for all strengths of Hydrocodone-acetaminophen (5-325mg, 7.5-325mg, 10-325mg), one of the most widely overprescribed opioids.
-But even at the lowest dosage (5mg), this exceeds the CDC-recommended dosage limit of 50 MME/day.
-The following chart explains how Caremark’s current hydrocodone Medicare quantity limits far exceed the CDC Guideline with respect to this highly abused drug: